SkafteNicki/dtu_mlops/10_deployment/readme.md

    * TorchScript allows us to interface with many backend/device runtimes that require a broader view of the program than individual operators.

    Lukely `TorchScript` is very easy to use.
-Choose a resnet model from `torchvision` and script it
+Choose a resnet model from `torchvision` package and script it

    ```
    model = ResnetFromTorchVision(pretrained=True)